GitaStreet/jekyll-amp/README.md

 # Jekyll Starter Theme for Accelerated Mobile Pages (AMP).

+Demo (Coming up...)
+Documentation - much more will be added (http://streetpatrol.com/accelerated-mobile-pages/)

 ## Main Features
 - Great for SEO.
 - Built for speed.